chainer/chainer/examples/seq2seq/README.md

 3. Targe language sentence file
 4. Target language vocabulary file

-In sentence files each line represents a sentece.
+In the sentence files, each line represents a sentence.
 In each line, each sentence needs to be separated into words by space characters.
-Each line corresponds to other one.
-So both file need to have the same numbers of lines.
+Since the number of source and target sentences is the same, note that both files need to have the same number of lines.

 In vocabulary files each line represents a word.
 Words which are not in the vocabulary files are treated as special words `<UNKNOWN>`.